AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - SchemaGAN reconstruction architecture

-- IC-to-engineering parameter mappings
+- Ic-to-engineering parameter mappings

 All inputs remain aligned within the same cropped Celtic Sea engineering domain used throughout the Morie ecosystem.